-- Two complete references including phone number and address.
+- Two references*, including a phone number and physical and email address.

 *References can not be: UWG Staff or UWG Faculty.

-If you are not receiving a financial aid refund, you must bring proof of employment.
-A current check stub would satisfy this requirement.
+- If you are not receiving a financial aid refund, you must provide proof of employment, your two most recent current check stubs.

 Print the Co-Maker form and complete it.
 Your co-maker can be a friend or relative that agrees to be responsible for payments.

-If your co-maker is unavailable to come to the office with you, you must have the co-maker form notarized.
-You must bring the original notarized and signed form to the office with you when you sign your promissory note.
+You must have the co-maker form notarized.
+You must mail the original notarized and signed form to the office along a copy of your photo most two (2) recent check stubs.
 We will not accept a copy of the original.

 The Emergency Short Term Loan is a revolving loan fund.
 This means that the money that is available to you is money that has previously been borrowed and repaid by other students.
 Short Term Loans are available on a funds available basis.
 Once the funds have been depleted, no more loans will be available for that semester.
-If you need information pertaining to the availability of the Short Term Loan funds, you may contact the Bursar's Office at 678-839-4737.
+If you need information pertaining to the availability of the Short Term Loan funds, you may contact the Enrollment Service Center at 678-839-6421.
 Students who do not pay their Short Term Loans on time decrease the amount of money available for other students to borrow.

 University of West Georgia